ximatic/github-explorer-react/README.md

+# GitHub Explorer

+# Solution

+## Start && access application

+- To start application execute following commands in project's directory
+  - `npm install`
+  - `npm run dev`
+- Application, by default, should be accessible via **http://localhost:5173**

+## Design

+- Application is divided into 2 main sections:
+  - Header with "logo", title and "logout" button to reset Token (only visible on Repositories and Repository routes)
+  - Main content according to current route
+- There are 3 routes available
+  - `/` - is used to provide GitHub API Token (default route)
+  - `/repositories` - list of public repositories
+  - `/:owner/:name` - list issues of selected repository with basic information
+  - using any other route causes redirection to default `/` one

+## Features

+- Verify validity of GitHub API Token
+- List of public GitHub repositories sorted by start count
+- Repository information with list of its issues sorted by date

+## Libraries

+Solution is using following 3rd party libraries (on top of the latest Reac 19):

+- PrimeNG - to create unified design for UI components
+- Tailwind CSS - to simplify usage of basic CSS classes
+- Redux - for state management
+- Apollo - for GraphQL requests

+## Alternatives

+Same application, but written in Angular, is available at [GitHub](https://github.com/ximatic/github-explorer)

+## TODO

+TODOs:

+- Add error handling (e.g. for GraphQL resuests)
+- Improve unit tests
+- Add E2E tests
+- Implement more advanced RWD
+- Add application configuration for better handling multiple environments (staging/integration/production/etc.)

+## Default documentation

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.